kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two ways how the system root directory and subvolume layout could be organized.
-The interesting usecase for root is to allow rollbacks to previous version, as one atomic step.
+The interesting use case for root is to allow rollbacks to previous version, as one atomic step.
 If the entire filesystem hierarchy starting in "/" is in one subvolume, taking snapshot will encompass all files.
 This is easy for the snapshotting part but has undesirable consequences for rollback.
 For example,